Lindamood Bell Vs. Orton Gillingham: Which Reading Program Suits Best For Your Kid?

-Last Updated on February 4, 2022 by Editorial Team
+Last Updated on October 10, 2023 by Editorial Team

 Reading difficulties are a reality, and the efforts are on to help beginners overcome those sustainably.
-A few noted educators did commendable work to develop methods that helped working around reading difficulties.
+A few noted educators did commendable work to develop methods that helped work around reading difficulties.
 Some used the phonetic development approach while others concentrated on lexical knowledge and application of cognition.
 Based on these approaches, a few language teaching methods emerged.
 In this post, we examine Lindamood Bell vs. Orton Gillingham.
 Let’s comparatively analyze these two instructional approaches.

 I. Lindamood Bell

-What is Lindamood Bell approach?
+What is Lindamood Bell’s approach?

-Best features of Lindamood Bell approach
+Best features of Lindamood Bell’s approach

 Lindamood Bell-based instructions for reading have the following characteristic features:

-• Coding the text dual way: The text has to be decoded semantically as well as conceptually.
+- Coding the text dual way: The text has to be decoded semantically as well as conceptually.
 This approach allows both lexical and conceptual coding by symbol and object imagery association helping learners work their brains to develop language skills.

 Utility of Lindamood Bell Approach